epsil/gll/README.md

      arg)))
 ```

+Now the code is evaluated not when the parser is defined, but when it
-To make things more convenient, we can create a `delay-parser` macro
+is invoked.
+To make things more convenient, we can create a
-which automatically delays the code for us, as well as a
+`delay-parser` macro which automatically delays the code for us, as
-`define-parser` macro for delayed parser definitions.
+well as a `define-parser` macro for delayed parser definitions.

 ```Scheme
 (define-syntax-rule (delay-parser parser)